Club Q donations: GoFundMe verifies fundraisers

 COLORADO SPRINGS, Colo.
-(KXRM) — The Communications team at GoFundMe is closely monitoring the platform with its Trust & Safety team for fundraisers that have started following the deadly shooting at Club Q in Colorado Springs.
+(KXRM) — The communications team at GoFundMe is closely monitoring the platform with its Trust and Safety team for fundraisers that have started following the deadly shooting at Club Q in Colorado Springs.

 On Saturday, Nov.
-19 just before Midnight, five people were killed and 18 others injured after a gunman opened fire inside the nightclub.
+19 just before midnight, five people were killed and 25 others injured after a gunman opened fire inside the nightclub.

 According to GoFundMe, as of Sunday, Nov.
 20 there are two, verified GoFundMe fundraisers to help shooting victims.
 “We will continue to share verified fundraisers as we have them… We’re here to help,” stated Granda.